 - Distemper: Distemper is a highly contagious viral disease.
-It can affect the gastrointestinal, respiratory, and nervous system.
-It is often fatal.
-It is normally spread through respiratory secretions, but can be spread through the feces or urine of infected animals.
+It can affect the gastrointestinal, respiratory, and nervous systems.
+Some can survive but it is often fatal.
+Normally distemper is spread through respiratory secretions but it can also be spread through the feces or urine of infected animals.
 Raccoons, coyotes, and other wildlife get distemper, but it is not transmitted to humans.

 - Leptospirosis: Leptospirosis is a bacterial disease.
-It can cause vomiting, diarrhea, increased thirst, loss of appetite, lethargy, jaundice, liver or kidney disease and several other issues.
-It is contracted through contact with infected water such as lakes, streams, and puddles.
+It can cause vomiting, diarrhea, increased thirst, loss of appetite, lethargy, jaundice, liver or kidney disease, and several other issues.
+Leptospirosis is contracted through contact with infected water such as lakes, streams, and puddles.
 It can also be transmitted through contact with soil contaminated with urine from an infected animal.
-Foxes, coyotes, rodents and other wildlife.
+Foxes, coyotes, rodents, and other wildlife.
 It is transmissible to humans.
 The vaccine can be given in combination with the distemper vaccine, or alone.

 - Influenza: Canine influenza, also known as the dog flu is a fairly recent vaccine.
 First identified in 2004, it has had some outbreaks as close as Westchester County.
 It is a viral disease and is extremely contagious.
-It causes nasal discharge, persistent cough, fever, lethargy, eye discharge and loss of appetite.
-It is given to dogs that are going to be boarded, going to dog parks, groomers, or other places where there can be contact with numbers of other dogs.
-It is contracted through airborne contact (barking, sneezing, coughing) , or contact with infected food bowls, cages, etc..
+Influenza causes nasal discharge, persistent cough, fever, lethargy, eye discharge, and loss of appetite.
+The vaccine is given to dogs that are going to be boarded, going to dog parks, groomers, or other places where there can be contact with numbers of other dogs.
+This disease is contracted through airborne contact (barking, sneezing, coughing), or contact with infected food bowls, cages, etc..
 Most dogs can recover with treatment and supportive care, but some dogs can develop pneumonia.

 - Bordetella: Bordetella, more commonly known as kennel cough is a bacterial disease.
 It causes irritation to the trachea (windpipe) and bronchi.
-It is highly contagious and is spread through airborne droplets from an infected animal by sneezing or coughing.
-It can also be spread through contact with infected surfaces, such as a kennel.
+A highly contagious disease, it is spread through airborne droplets from an infected animal by sneezing or coughing.
+Bordetella can also be spread through contact with infected surfaces, such as a kennel.
 Vaccination is recommended for dogs that are going to be boarded, going to dog parks, groomers, or other places where there can be contact with numbers of other dogs.
 For it to be most effective, it is recommended the vaccine be given at least 7 days prior to boarding.
 It can be treated with antibiotics, and most dogs respond well to treatment.

 Blood Tests: Blood tests are run prior to anesthesia, when pets are showing signs of illness, after a trauma or seizure, to monitor organ function when on prescription medicines, to measure therapeutic blood levels of prescription medicines, and to monitor blood sugar (glucose) levels in diabetic pets.
 Good preventive medicine includes running an annual screen to establish what is normal for your pet, and also for senior pets to detect early changes in organ function.